Chandrima-Barua/career-portal-MERN/README.md

-## Pre-requisite
+# Pre-requisite
-MERN Stacks has to be installed
+MERN stacks has to be installed

 ## Run the application

-1. npm install
-2. change the url in server/db.js file with the gived mongodb url in email
-3. nodemon start - to start the frontend
-4. node server/config.js - to start backend
+To run the application, open a terminal and follow below instruction

+1. Run command `npm install`
+2. Run command `npm install -g nodemon`
+3. Open server/db.js and set USER_NAME, password, Database Name for mongodb cluster.
+4. To start the frontend, run `nodemon start`
+5. To start backend service, run `node server/config.js`